Image of Anti-Money Laundering Whistleblower Reward Program

 Submitting a Money Laundering Whistleblower Tip to the FinCEN AML Whistleblower Reward Program Anonymously

-anonymous anti-money laundering whistleblowerIf represented by an attorney, an AMLA whistleblower may submit a tip anonymously to FinCEN.
+anonymous anti-money laundering whistleblowerIf represented by an attorney, an AMLA whistleblower may submit a tip anonymously to the FinCEN AML whistleblower program.
 Even at the time of payment of a reward, a whistleblower’s identity is not made available to the public.

 In addition, the AMLA requires Treasury and Justice to take steps to protect the confidentiality of AML whistleblower submissions.
 Any officer or employee of either agency must not disclose information provided by a whistleblower “which could reasonably be expected to reveal the identity of a whistleblower,” except where the agency is required to disclose the information to a defendant in a public proceeding instituted by the agency and in accordance with the Privacy Act.